ChyauAng/DNN-Composer/README.md

 　　GlobalConstant.py : several global constants in this part.<br>

 　Pitch.dat and Duration.dat are uploaded.
 The files contain the extracted information mentioned above.
 They all are normalized to reduce redundancies in representations.
 The normalization process is in DataPreprocess.py.

+ ## The melody generating part

+ 　This part aims at generating new melodies by the nerual network model.
+The nerual network consists of two part: the melody model and the rhythm part.<br>
+ 　The main files in this part and their functions are as follows:<br>
+　　GetData.py : get the inputs of the melody model and the rhythm model from the pitch and duration.<br>
+　　MelodyGenerater.py : build the models, train and test and evaluate them, then generate new melodies.<br>
+　　generaterTester.py : the current entry of the work.<br>

+ 　This part is very memory-consuming.
+The optimization is now in process.<br>